jolibrain/livedetect/README.md

 A `go` directory will automatically be added to your `$HOME`.

+Finally, you should set the GoPATH.
 Add `$HOME/go/bin` to the PATH environment variable.
 You can do this by adding this line to your `/etc/profile` (for a system-wide installation) or `$HOME/.profile`:

 `export PATH=$PATH:$HOME/go/bin`

 **Note**: changes made to a profile file may not apply until the next time you log into your computer.
 To apply the changes immediately, just refresh the file with `source $HOME/.profile`.

-Finally, set the GoPATH, for this, refer to [this page](https://github.com/golang/go/wiki/SettingGOPATH).
+For more, refer to [this page](https://github.com/golang/go/wiki/SettingGOPATH).

 #### LiveDetect build